You feel pushed. Manipulated. Exploited. Dominated. Coerced. Pressured. Bullied. Controlled.

 I never write comments, but felt the urge to do so here: I value the gentle, but firm way this article communicates to the reader; I found comfort in it when reading about a topic I personally feel alien with.
 It had useful advice, and reminders, as well as perfectly asked questions to reflect about oneself, without becoming overwhelming.
 Thank you for this!

 Thank you for sharing this article!
 It was exactly what I needed to read today.
 I recently had to create some boundaries with people in my life.
 I was doing a health and fitness challenge and made a couple friends from it.
 We texted each other every day during this challenge to hold each other accountable and provide support.
 It eventually turned into a friendship, but the daily in-depth conversations started to take a toll on me, especially as work got busier and my daily life responsibilities started to shift.
 I communicated I needed boundaries and the one I needed most was to be on my phone less and be present more.
 Both friends understood, but it caused more than one fight because I wasn’t texting enough or asking more questions about their day as much as I used to.
 So I guess they didn’t understand.
 One of the friends went as far to say I was a horrible person to them because of it and I made them feel unloved, unwanted, and unsupported.
-I feel the part in your article, “Having personal boundaries will cause my relationships to suffer”, was especially true in my situation.
-Those who make me… Read more »
+I feel the part in your article, โHaving personal boundaries will cause my relationships to suffer”, was especially true in my situation.
+Those who make me feel selfish or horrible for enforcing healthy boundaries are usually the ones who took advantage of my time and energy the most.
+As sad as it is, it’s for the best because aside from that situation, enforcing boundaries has made me happier and allows me to do more acts of self-love.

 What is the difference between setting boundaries to yourself and setting boundaries for others?
 Is there a difference?
 And if one is closely related to someone else, does telling them to never bring up personal or “intimate” matters that you share with them?
 Do personal boundaries have a boundary?
 A line, which once crossed, will project one’s incapacity to maintain a mature relationship with that person?